By Romina Vintila

 What is addiction?
 It is a very tough topic, although quite widespread through our society.
 I think the more important question would be, why it is so widespread?
-What is the underlying issue that causes so many people to turn to alcohol, food, drugs, even sex?
+What is the underlying issue that causes so many people to turn to alcohol, food, drugs, computer games, cell phones, even sex?
 Addiction can come in many shapes and forms, and it can even be the addiction to thoughts, to worrying, to being the victim.
 A mentality that we cannot escape from describes addiction to me.
 It is a mind prison that keeps us looped in a vicious cycle.

 The symptoms of our issues are a good indicator of where to start, although they are not the root cause of the problem, just the signs, the red flags.
 In struggling with any addiction, especially the mind and the thoughts, I have personally grappled with its very issues that stem from disconnection, the feeling of being lost, trying to find the answers.
 I believe addiction is the sign of seeking.
 What are we seeking so desperately?
 Is it love?
 Security?
 Despite the myriad of answers, most of us seem to be seeking the kind of love that is most elusive: self-love.
 Self-acceptance of our past and present is the most difficult to reach, and yet we all need it.
 On this journey, the addiction is simply a way to medicate the pain away, to escape it for a second, to deal and cope with daily activities.